Joe Bevan

-Joseph Brooks Bevan (born 15 July 2004) is a Scottish professional footballer who plays for Burnley as a striker.
+Joseph Brooks Bevan (born 15 July 2004) is a Scottish professional footballer who plays as a striker for club Dundee.

 Career

 After playing for Kilsyth Athletic and Camelon Juniors, Bevan signed for Albion Rovers in January 2023.

 After a trial with Burnley in December 2023, he signed for the club in January 2024 on an 18-month contract.

 In January 2025 he moved on loan to Carlisle United.

+On 2 January 2026, Bevan joined Scottish Premiership club Dundee on a two-and-a-half year deal.
+On 25 January, Bevan made his debut for Dundee off the bench in a league game away to Rangers.

+On 11 July 2026, Bevan scored his first and Dundee's first goal of the season against Airdrieonians, and scored his second goal three days later against Annan Athletic.